AngeloSchulerPiletti/CurriculumGenerator/README.md

 * The magic is done, there is your **curriculum** or the **homepage** with some error messages;

 #### SASS
 Just for curiosity, because I have no way to show it in prints, the UX is not so developed, but I could make some pretty designs with the "*Info Messages*" when the mouse is over the Info icon.
 I also created a fixed div that appears when there is some error with the form validation.
-Making my own "`v-if-''`" like in the Vue.JS, for each error, a `<div>` is created with the message;
+Making my own "`v-if=''`" like in the Vue.JS, for each error, a `<div>` is created with the message;
 <br>
 <br>

 # Thank you for read it